0xmDreamy/EnchantKit/README.md

 ### Test

 To test the all packages run `pnpm test` in the root directory.
 It is also possible to run `pnpm test` in the various packages to test them individually.
-During development it might be useful run tests in watch mode with `pnpm test:dev` in the directory of the particular package.
+It is possible to run the tests in watch mode by running `pnpm test:dev` in the directory of the particular package.